zenparsing/esdown/README.md

                         together in the output.
     --runtime, -r       If present, the esdown runtime code will be bundled with the output.
+    --polyfill, -p      If present, ES6 polyfills will be bundled with the output.
+    -R                  If present, the esdown runtime and ES6 polyfills will be bundled with the output.
+Equivalent to including both the -p and -r options.
     --global, -g        If specified, the name of the global variable to dump this module's exports into, if the resulting script is not executed within any module system.